elan19/food-order-app/README.md

 This project is a webbased food-ordering system which lets the user select between Burgers, Fries and Drinks and then make the order which get sent to the database.

+It was made during the spring 2024 on BTH (Blekinge Tekniska Högskola) during the final exam for the education.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).